Gel blaster: Australia

 Gel ball blasters have been involved in several criminal incidents.
 In May 2020, a man was arrested for allegedly perpetrating drive-by attacks on pedestrians with gel ball blasters.
 There have been numerous reports in QLD and SA of persons being charged and arrested for misuse of gel ball blasters.
 As the gel beads (which are commonly sold in gardening and household hardware stores) are not legally regarded as ammunition, gel ball blasters are classified as toys by the ACCC ASN/NZ 8124 in Australia and used to be legal for sale.
-However, some toy importers and merchants, such as Brad Towner from Armored Heaven in New South Wales and Peter Clarke from Tactical Edge in Queensland, have been subjected to shipment seizures by the Australian Border Force and prosecuted for "firearm offences" but had the lawsuits ruled in their favor.
+However, some toy importers and merchants, such as Brad Towner from Armored Heaven in New South Wales and Peter Clarke from Tactical Edge in Queensland, have been subjected to shipment seizures by the Australian Border Force and prosecuted for "firearm offences" but won their cases in court.
 There were also incidents of NSW Police border patrol ambushing and arresting people who drove interstate to purchase gel ball blasters from Queensland.
 Similarly, DJI's popular remote controlled toy ground drone, the RoboMaster S1, which was introduced into the international market in mid-2019, was almost banned from import into Australia because it had a blaster gun for competitive tag matches, and as of November 2020 is still not available for sale in Victoria and New South Wales in order to "comply with local laws and regulations".